ryanafolk/utremi/README.md

     python3 trim_sum_and_normalize_projections.py ./combined_normalized/${i}.combined.tif -178.2 6.6 -49.0 83.3 --rasters `ls projected_weighted/*_${i}.*tif`
     done
 ```
+We end up with one TIF per time period, representing joint probabilities of occurrence for all species.

 All scripts contain usage examples in header comments.